Frequently Asked Questions

 • Review the information available on the Sociology Course Enrollment PowerPoint.

-• Attend a drop-in Information Session hosted by the Sociology Undergraduate Coordinator on Zoom.
+• Attend a drop-in Information Session hosted by the Sociology Undergraduate Coordinator to ask questions about course enrollment.
 Sessions are available:

 How does course Add/Drop work and when is it?